talkable/talkable-docs/source/liquid/designer.rst

 For mobile screens most common width is 320px, but we also support fluid width with possibility to set it to 100% to support mobile devices and tablets.
-Since Curebit integration is based on ``iframe`` it is not possible to change its size from within of the iframe that’s why signup and offer pages should always be of the same size.
+Since Curebit integration is based on ``iframe`` it is not possible to change its size from within of the iframe that’s why Signup and Share pages should always be of the same size.

-For Post-purchase campaign offer page should look like a modal window cause it integrates right to the checkout page after user makes a purchase (most common size is 800x500px):
+For Post-purchase campaign Advocate Share Page should look like a modal window cause it integrates right to the checkout page after user makes a purchase (most common size is 800x500px):

 .. image:: /_static/img/liquid/designer/image2.png
-   :alt: Offer page like a modal
+   :alt: Advocate Share Page like a modal

 .. note::
    Overlay cannot be customized.